GRANT DEVELOPMENT PROCEDURE

 - Grant Accountant

 - When Volunteer State is the single applicant, copies will be distributed to:

-- The Grants Manager will contact the Public Relations Department to generate media distribution of the grant award notice.
+- The Grants Administrator will contact the Public Relations Department to generate media distribution of the grant award notice.
 Funding entity requirements, if applicable, will be followed regarding signage and verbiage in any media distribution document or notice.
-(The Grants Manager will post information regarding any award on the grant webpage when the page becomes available.)
+(The Grants Administrator will post information regarding any award on the grant webpage when the page becomes available.)

 This plan describes steps for the administration of awarded grants and management of projects supported by external grant funding.
 The plan will be updated as necessary to achieve best practices in implementing and managing successful grant projects.

 The Grants Administrator will schedule a meeting of the Project Team and others responsible for the project to review the grant contract, Scope of Service, Goals, Budget, Reporting Requirements, Project Timeline and Sustainability Planning, if required.
 This meeting will also include any representative partners.

 - To ensure consistency in the administration and reporting requirements for awarded funds and contracts, the Grants Office will coordinate with the Business Office and the Project Coordinator to ensure that goals are achieved and filing requirements met.
 The Business Office will establish general ledger accounts and a process for receiving and expending funds based on the grant agencies’ methods of disbursement and accounting requirements.
 The Project Coordinator will work with the Business Office to reconcile expenditures with accounting records.